 Nomad 9 Design works directly with our clients and/or acts as consultants to or in collaboration with large and small architecture, urban planning, landscape architecture and other design firms as well as with creative artists, designers, musicians, writers , scientists and ecologists in USA, Canada and around the world.

-Maddy Samaddar-Johnson (B.Arch., M.Arch., M.L.Arch.) is trained in both architecture and in landscape architecture & urban planning, with over fifteen years of American, Canadian and international experience.
+Maddy Samaddar-Johnson (B.Arch., M.Arch., M.L.Arch.) is trained in both architecture and in landscape architecture & urban planning, with over sixteen years of American, Canadian and international experience.

 She has worked on projects in over a dozen countries spanning five continents, encompassing numerous works in architecture (residential, cultural, institutional, hospitality, health-care, commercial, mixed-use), interiors (residential, commercial, cultural and institutional), landscape architecture (public parks, private gardens, industrial parks, green-ways, urban squares & corridors, waterfronts, recreation design, restoration, preservation, flood protection, schools, resorts, community parks), set-designs, master-planning, transportation planning, as well as city and regional planning,